swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 with `@frozen`.
 This annotation has a wide range of effects, but one of its effects is to enable callers to perform exhaustive switches over the frozen enumeration.
-Thus, resilient library authors that are interested in the exhaustive switching behaviour are able to opt-into it.
+Thus, resilient library authors that are interested in the exhaustive switching behavior are able to opt-into it.

-However, in Swift today it is not possible for the default, "non-resilient" dialect to opt-in to the extensible enumeration behaviour.
+However, in Swift today it is not possible for the default, "non-resilient" dialect to opt-in to the extensible enumeration behavior.
 That is, there is no way for a Swift package to be able to evolve a public enumeration without breaking the API.
 This is a substantial limitation, and greatly reduces the utility of enumerations in non-resilient Swift.
 Over the past years, many